19hours/sg-statutes/Acts/Administration of Muslim Law Act.md

 ### Enforcement of order

-53\.—(1) Where the Court has made any of the following orders, whether before, on or after 1st March 2009, such order may be treated as a maintenance order made by a District Court under the Women’s Charter (Cap.
-353), including a maintenance order for the purposes of Part IX of the Women’s Charter, solely for the purpose of the enforcement of that order by the District Court:
+53\.—(1) Where the Court has made any of the following orders, whether before, on or after 1st March 2009, such order may be treated as a maintenance order made by a Family Court under the Women’s Charter (Cap.
+353), including a maintenance order for the purposes of Part IX of the Women’s Charter, solely for the purpose of the enforcement of that order by the Family Court:

 (a) an order for the payment of maintenance under section 51(1), (2) or (3);